-A sour-smelling dishcloth may be the last thing you want to use to wash your dishes -- after all, if it doesn't smell clean, it may be putting bacteria or germs into the dishwater and onto your dishes.
-If dishcloths smell dirty even when fresh out of the dryer, it may be time to adjust the way you wash and dry your kitchen linens.
+A sour-smelling dishcloth may be the last thing you want to use to wash your dishes—after all, if it doesn't smell clean, it may be putting bacteria or germs into the dishwater and onto your dishes.
+Dishcloths can smell sour when they're full of bacteria or lots of little food particles, which can happen even when you rinse them after each use.
+If dishcloths smell dirty no matter how many times you wash them, it may be time to adjust the way you wash and dry your kitchen linens.
 Frequent washing, with an occasional odor-removing substance such as vinegar, helps remove those foul smells.

 Video of the Day

 Causes of Deplorable Dishcloth Odors